 If the matter is not resolved by discussing with a teacher/tutor, you may make an appointment to informally discuss the matter with the Headteacher.
 The Headteacher may ask another senior member of school staff to deal with the complaint if he or she thinks this is appropriate.

-This step should, where possible, be completed within two school weeks.
+This step should be completed within 10 working days.

 Step 2 - Formal Investigation by the Headteacher